prof3ssorSt3v3/mad9034/docs/modules/week5/README.md

 - **User research** >> **what people need**
   - Evaluates users’ ability to complete tasks, and their satisfaction with the product

-#### Example
+#### Example: The Power of Product and User Research

-**Product research:** showed that travellers wanted a lighter luggage, yet literally lighter in weight luggage did not end the complaints.
+**Product Research:** In a product research study, it was discovered that travelers expressed a desire for lighter luggage.
+This finding seemed to suggest that reducing the weight of luggage would address their concerns.

-**User research:** Observing people use the luggage at the airport revealed the actual problem which was carrying the luggage from point A to point B. A wheeled luggage was the actual solution to the problem, not a lighter in weight luggage.
+**User Research:** However, a deeper understanding emerged through user research.
+Observing travelers at the airport revealed that the real issue was not just the weight of the luggage but the challenge of carrying it from point A to point B. It became evident that what people needed was luggage with wheels to ease the burden of transportation.

-**Conclusion:** Both types of research are very important to position a product in the market and to decide what needs the product should meet.
+**Conclusion:** This example underscores the significance of both types of research in positioning a product effectively in the market and determining the core needs it should address.

-Market research is valuable because it shows us broad information; user research is valuable because it gives us deep insights.
-Sometimes a business needs one (to draw up a business model); sometimes it might need the other (when deciding which features are prioritised).
+Market research provides valuable broad insights, while user research delves deeper, uncovering the root issues users face.
+Depending on the business context, one or the other may take precedence – market research is essential for shaping business models, while user research guides feature prioritization and design decisions.

-What is clear, though, is that both kinds of research are important.
-Without the directions that they give, a product will be steered blindly.
+In essence, this case highlights that a balanced approach, leveraging both market and user research, is crucial for steering product development in the right direction.

-Full example described in this [article](https://medium.com/@reassembleux/market-research-vs-user-research-are-they-the-same-3ec59dec637f).
+For a detailed exploration of this example, you can refer to this [article](https://medium.com/@reassembleux/market-research-vs-user-research-are-they-the-same-3ec59dec637f).

 ### Business Research